network-automate/microservice-junos-commands-collector/README.md

     - "show version"
 ```

-Run this microservice: This will instanciate a container, execute the service, and remove the container.
+Run the microservice: This will instanciate a container, execute the service, and remove the container.
 ```
 $ docker run -it --rm -v ${PWD}/inputs:/inventory -v ${PWD}/outputs:/outputs jnprautomate/junos-command-collector
 Collect Junos commands